billtr0n/model-view/README.md

 # pyOrogeny
-Simple web-database to store and display dynamic rupture simulations from SORD.
+simple web-database to store and display dynamic rupture simulations from sord.

 ### Starting development server